rchillyard/TableParser/README.md

     case class Movie(title: String, format: Format, production: Production, reviews: Reviews, director: Principal, actor1: Principal, actor2: Principal, actor3: Option[Principal], genres: AttributeSet, plotKeywords: AttributeSet, imdb: String)

 Note that we make _actor3_ optional because some movies don't specify an "actor3".
-Unlike with ordinary values such as _Int_, _Double_, we do have to add an additional, _implicit_ definition to accomplish this (see in example code below):
+Unlike with ordinary values such as _Int_, _Double_, we do have to add an additional _implicit_ definition to accomplish this (see in example code below):

     implicit val optionalPrincipalParser: CellParser[Option[Principal]] = cellParserOption